Check out what’s happening this Sunday

 Supplemental Information Regarding the Annual Parish Meeting, Voting and Vestry Nominations

-On Sunday, February 23rd, immediately following the 9 am Eucharist, instructions on how to vote, ballots, ballot boxes, nominees’ biographies will be available in hard copy form the nave of the Church.
+On Sunday, February 8, immediately following the 9 am Eucharist, instructions on how to vote, ballots, ballot boxes, nominees’ biographies will be available in hard copy form in the nave of the Church.
 The polls will be open through the 11 am Eucharist service.
 For in-person voting, qualified voters should take one ballot only and may vote once for each of the nominees they want to be elected as a Warden or a Vestry member.
 Online participants must register and will be given a link to a ballot at the start of the meeting.

 Only qualified voters are eligible to vote.
 To be qualified to vote in a parish meeting, the Canons of The Episcopal Church and the Episcopal Diocese of New York determined the following qualifications: “Persons of the age of 18 years or more belonging to the parish, who have been baptized and are regular attendants of its worship and contributors to its support for at least 12 months prior to an annual election or a special meeting at which they are in attendance.”